ArmandoPaulinoNeto/marques-consults-challenge/README.md

-## desafio-marques-consult
+## Marques Consult's Challenge

-### API para consultar Obras de Arte com retorno no formato json.
+### API for querying Works of Art with responses in JSON format.
 #### Art Institute of Chicago API -> https://api.artic.edu/docs/

-API que permite, aos desenvolvedores, explorar e integrar dados públicos de museus aos projetos deles.
+* An API that allows developers to explore and integrate public museum data into their projects.

-### Funcionamento da API.
+### How the API Works

-* #### Instruções:
+* #### Instructions:

-* * Baixar ou Clonar o repositório;
+* * Download or clone the repository;

-* * Subir para um serviço na nuvem ou localmente;
+* * Deploy it to a cloud service or run it locally;

-* * Renomer o arquivo .env.example para .env;
+* * Rename the file .env.example to .env;

-* * Criar um banco de dados, apenas nomeando-o, pois as tabelas são criadas automaticamente pelo framework Sequelize;
+* * Create a database (just name it — the tables are automatically created by the Sequelize framework);

-* * Preencher o arquivo .env com as credenciais da máquina e do banco de dados que será utilizado pela à API;
+* * Fill in the .env file with the machine and database credentials that will be used by the API;

-* * Executar o comando para criação da "migrate", por exemplo: npx sequelize db:migrate.
+* * Run the command to create the migration, for example: npx sequelize db:migrate.

 * #### Endpoints

- * * #### Exemplos
+* * #### Examples
 &nbsp; &nbsp;
 - - - http://localhost:3040/artists
 &nbsp; &nbsp;